Skip to content

 1. Quoting off feature count instead of feature complexity.
 Ten simple features can cost less than three complex ones.

 2. Comparing quotes without comparing scope.
 A $40,000 quote and an $80,000 quote for "the same MVP" usually aren't scoped the same way at all.
+Ask each team for a feature-by-feature breakdown, then compare apples to apples.

 3. Ignoring year-one operating cost when setting the budget.
-A $100,000 build with no maintenance budget isn't actually a $100,000 project.
+A $100,000 build with no maintenance budget isn't actually a $100,000 project — it's a $115,000–$125,000 project once you add infrastructure, tooling, and maintenance.

 4. Choosing the cheapest team without checking SaaS-specific experience.
 General web development experience doesn't automatically transfer to multi-tenant SaaS architecture — and the rework cost of getting that wrong often exceeds what you saved on rate.
 See our hire SaaS developer guide for what to look for.